-Welcome to EC155.
+Welcome to EC155c.
 The objective of this course is that each student learns how to use microeconomic reasoning to analyze individual, group, and societal behavior in a wide range of settings.
 This fall, we will features food and food systems as a way to learn about microeconomic reasoning.

-This website, which we will build during the semester, serves several purposes.
+This website (found at go/ec155), which we will build during the semester, serves several purposes.
 First, this website includes the material found in a standard syllabus: information about course requirements and readings.
 It also includes an ongoing weekly schedule, which will document current topics, required and recommended readings, course assignments, and handouts.
 The courses five problem sets will be found here.
-Finally, this page has supporting information about the course, including my spring 2015 office hours
+Finally, this page has supporting information about the course, including my fall 2015 office hours

 Good luck in this course.
 I am looking forward to it.

 118 South Main Street (green house down the hill from the library)

 Office Hours for Fall 2015: Monday 11:15 – 12:30; Tuesday 2:00 – 3:30